Abusive application for injunctive relief in competition law

 Regulatory measures should prevent violations instead of enriching those affected

 The Berlin Regional Court had refused to impose an order against the debtor in the proceedings.
 The creditor lodged an appeal against this with the Berlin Court of Appeal.
-In its decision dated December 17, 2020 (case no. 5 W 1038/20), the Berlin Court of Appeal confirmed the decision of the Regional Court.
+In its ruling dated December 17, 2020 (case no. 5 W 1038/20), the Berlin Court of Appeal confirmed the decision of the Regional Court.

 Berlin Court of Appeal: Petition for an administrative remedy is an abuse of rights